trigger-corp/Forge-Documentation/source/best_practice/example_project.rst

 Simply a collection of Item models, easy enough!
-In the context of ``parseRSS()``, data is our RSS object, with ``data.entries`` being an array of entries, which we pass into the collection to wrap with underscore.js's
+In the context of ``parseRSS()``, data is our RSS object, with ``data.entries`` being an array of entries, which we pass into the collection to wrap with Underscore.js's
 `excellent <http://documentcloud.github.com/underscore/#collections>`_
 functions for working with collections of data.

-``Backbone.history.start()`` kicks off backbone's window.onhashchange event subscribtion.
+``Backbone.history.start()`` kicks off Backbone's window.onhashchange event subscribtion.
 If the browser doesn't support onhashchange, it monitors window.location periodically.
 When the url changes, the routes defined in ``routes.js`` are used::